 The next day my wonderful, amazing vets waited until their lunch hour to do her surgery so all four of them could be in there and monitor her.
-Her sternum was broken and they could not do anything about that.
-They were able to close the wound and keep her safe.
+Unfortunately, her sternum was broken, and they could not do anything about that.
+But, they were able to close the wound and keep Gracie safe.
 She recovered from that.

 About a year after that, Gracie started to gain lots of weight.

-My wonderful vets (have I mentioned how much I love my vets) did a thyroid test and sure enough, she had low thyroid.
-The weight came off as soon as she was put on meds and she was back to her happy healthy self.
+My wonderful vets (have I mentioned how much I love my vets) did a thyroid test, and sure enough, she had low thyroid.
+The weight came off as soon as Gracie was put on meds, and she was back to her happy, healthy self.

-Gracie continues to be by our side whenever we are feeling down.
+Gracie continued to be by our side whenever we were feeling down.
 Once again, no one can tell me that this girl was not meant to be in our lives.

 My vets were able to shrink her eye so she would no longer be in pain.
-She could lose her other eye at any time but so far the drops I put in her good eye are working.
+She could lose her other eye at any time, but the drops I put in her good eye were working.

 Gracie also has chronic subcutaneous cysts all over her body.
-She has two that keep popping and becoming infected.
-She now takes antibiotics every 30 days for 10 days and that is working well.
+She has two that kept popping and becoming infected.
+She had to take antibiotics every 30 days for ten days, which worked.

 Because of her age and her Addison’s, the vets and I have chosen not to remove the cysts.

-Through all of this, Gracie has always been a fighter and a champion.
-Nothing gets her down.
-My vets continue to be amazed by her.
+Gracie has always been a fighter and a champion through all of this.
+Nothing got her down.
+My vets continued to be amazed by her.

+Gracie lived to see her 10th birthday.
 No one thought she would live this long.
-She is still a happy girl, gets around great and is the love of my life.
-She is truly my heart dog.
+However, she was still a happy girl, got around great, and was the love of my life.
+She was truly my heart dog.

-Addison dogs Facebook support group is comprised of individuals from around the world who are striving toward healthy, active lives for their canine friend(s) with Addison’s disease.
+Addison dogs Facebook support group comprises individuals from around the world who are striving toward healthy, active lives for their canine friend(s) with Addison’s disease.
 They seek to improve wellness for the whole dog—including body, mind, and spirit.